michaelgira23/swarms/docs/tutorials/logging.md

 ## Putting It All Together

-Combining everything covered in the past few sections, this is what the code should look like in the end to log gyroscope data:
+Combining everything covered in this tutorial, this is what the code should look like to log gyroscope data:

 ```javascript
 const toc = await drone.logging.getTOC();